A Taste of Las Rotas with Isabella – Story + Video

 Getting to Las Rotas by Bicycle

 Our favorite is bicycle riding.
-There are plenty of places throughout Denia to rent bicycles.
+There are plenty of places throughout Denia to rent bicycles (we recommend My Denia Rent).
 The route for biking is relatively easy, although quite bumpy in some stretches.
 Otherwise, it is pretty level with just a few places with small inclines.
-The best part is that it goes right along the sea’s edge so you have a constant view of the water and your pick of cozy, inviting beaches to stop off at along the rocks.
-The ride is close from anywhere within Denia and its other beaches as well.
+The best part is that it goes right along the sea’s edge so you have a constant view of the water and your pick of cozy, inviting beach coves to stop off at along the rocks.
+The ride is close from anywhere within Denia and its other beaches.

 On the map, it looks like the route may go inland, along the road that the bus and cars take.
 But this road is very narrow and curvy and hilly.
 We recommend staying right along the waters edge.
 At the point mid-way where it looks on the map as though the path doesn’t go through, it actually does.
 The path is connected for biking and walking, all the way to the end.